5 Best Quiet Blenders of 2023 – Top Picks & Reviews

 Something frequently overlooked is that blenders can be a pain in the neck to clean.
 You have to disassemble them to clean them, and food tends to get stuck in every nook and cranny they have.
 You won’t want to taste the almond butter you blended in the morning when you make a fruit smoothie in the afternoon, so keep an eye on which models are the easiest to take apart and clean.

 The Blendtec Pro 800 is the quiet blender to measure all other quiet blenders by.
-It’s quiet enough that you can talk while making a smoothie and powerful enough to pulverize ice, but it’s going to cost you.
+It’s quiet enough that you can talk while making a smoothie and powerful enough to pulverize ice, but it will cost you.
 It won’t cost you as much as the Vita-Mix Quiet One, which is more powerful and a little quieter but is also priced for commercial use.
-The Hamilton Beach 58870 was the best value of the quiet blenders we looked at because its performance didn’t decline nearly as steeply as the price.
+The Hamilton Beach 58870 was the best value of the quiet blenders because its performance didn’t decline nearly as steeply as the price.
 The Jamba 58915 was okay but should have been better, and the New Age Living Quiet Series was just too prone to breakage to get it out of the cellar.

-We hope you found our reviews useful or at least were able to glean something useful from our buyers’ guide.
-We wish you good luck with finding the best quiet blender for your needs.
+We hope you found our reviews helpful or at least were able to glean something useful from our buyers’ guide.
+We wish you luck finding the best quiet blender for your needs.

 More blending articles from our blog: